joseraf86/market_forces/README.md

 * The exchange rate must be agreed by the players performing the transaction
 * Transaction information involving players' currency will be made public so that other player can have some reference of the exchange rate.

 Players can use their own money to get resources from other players in advance and to save the energy implied when resources are moved from one **spot** to another, but both player should agree first on this and set the exchange rate.
 Nevertheless, it's wise that players accept their own currency as a legitimate exchange instrument.
 So, when a player asks another player for some resources giving in exchange the emiting-money player currency this player should accept the offer agreeing the transaction at some exchage rate.
 This way players currency gain trust.
 Later, the emiting-money player can use this instrument as a means to get resources in advance as he see fit.
 There must be a mechanism that can tell other players how trusted a currency is.
+Foreign currency can be think of as some sort of wealth if this currency is printed by a trusted player (someone who always accept their own currency as payment at a reasonable exchange rate and publish his **treasury** status regularly) because this amount of money represent potential access to other markets and its resources.

 * Player's own and foreign currency are stored in the **tresury**
-* Gathered resources and other players currency stored in **treasury** represent player's wealth
+* Gathered resources and other players currency stored in **treasury** can represent player's wealth
-* A player can choose if they want to make public this information so that other players can have an idea how stable his currency is or made just a partial display of the treasury information.
+* A player can choose if they want to make public **treasury** information so that other players can have an idea how stable his currency is or made just a partial display of the treasury information.
-Example
+* Potential resource access are another source of valuable information
+* Distances between **spots** idem
+* Distribution of resource availability in near located **spots**
+* Amount of money printed vs amount of money accepted
+* Amounto of currency widespread in the market
+* Exchage rates information
+* Amount of transactions done
+* Amount of owned facilities built in other players **spots** (industrial power) idem
+* Players who excels managing their resources can become their own currency a reference in the market

 * The printed amount of money divided by the resources gathered can be see as a way to guess how worthy a currency unit is.